infantito/skeleton-webpack-react/README.md

 # Skeleton-Webpack-React

-React-webpack2-skeleton is a lightweight React boilerplate that uses Webpack2. url-loader, sass-loader, image-webpack-loader, babel-preset-env and react-hot-loader have been configured to this project by default.
+React-webpack2-skeleton is a lightweight React boilerplate that uses Webpack2. url-loader, postcss-loader, image-webpack-loader, babel-preset-env and react-hot-loader have been configured to this project by default.

 ## Requirement